 Micro-investing means you’re in fractional stock shares.
 Instead of paying $100 for one share, you can spread that $100 out over many different stocks.
 Most online brokerages offer fractional investing, but it’s worth looking for when you open a brokerage account.

 Exchange-Traded Funds (ETFs)

-ETFs have become increasingly popular, and one of the best ways to start investing for beginners because they are inherently diverse and have low transaction fees.
+ETFs have become increasingly popular, and one of the best ways to start investing because they are inherently diverse and have low transaction fees.
 The reason is that ETFs track a basket of securities (like stocks) that track a specific market index.
 Index is like a hypothetical portfolio that holds assets from a specific segment of the stock market.